Sienci-Labs/Resources/gsender/gs-setup-and-layout.md

 ![](/_images/_gsender/_setup/gs_se_trans-left-bar.jpg){.align-center .size-medium}

-Let's briefly checkout each tab, to see what goodies are there.
+Let's briefly check out each tab, to see what goodies are there.

 #### Main Carve Tab